-Launch a VoiceXML session in the channel and when complete, return control.
+Application that launch a VoiceXML session in the asterisk channel and when complete, return control.

 The URL can by set with different ways:

 ''' Pass the URL as the appplication parameter.
 Exemple: vxml(file://tmp/test.vxml) Pass the account name or the account number.
 Exemple: vxml(test) Pass the "@" to match the caller number to the account number. '''